michialm/Book-Price-Trends----2022/README.md

-# Book-Price-Trends----2022
+# Book-Pricing----2022

 # Executive Summary

   As prices change and vary greatly in the market, due to inflation, war, and greater market uncertainties, it can be difficult for business to know how to best price their products to be competitive in market segments.
 For book publishing, this is no different – the costs of supply chain, manufacturing, marketing campaigns, author royalties and stocked inventory must all factor in to the List Price of a title.

-  So how do Publishers best price their titles to be competitive?
+  So how can Publishers best price their titles to be competitive?

-  This project will provide relevant book data and dynamic plots that will help publishers better understand the pricing trends in their specific market segments, taking into account format variations, page counts, and book categorization.
+  This project will provide relevant book data and dynamic plots that will help publishers better understand the trends in their specific market segments, taking into account format variations, page counts, and book categorization.

 •	Drop Down Menus for Book Category; Format; Page Count selection filtering

 •	Slider to determine count of bins displayed

-•	Dynamic histogram displaying distribution of List Prices across full dataset with applied input filters
+•	Dynamic histogram displaying distribution of List Prices across full dataset with applied input filters -- Median values displayed

-•	Dynamic area chart that shows Top BISAC subcategory share for each Macro-Category selected
+•	Dynamic bar charts that show Top BISAC Subcategory share for each Category selected and Top Categories by Sales-per-Title metrics.

-•	Mean and Median statistics displayed for interpreting takeaways and pricing action in product comparison

-  Because the market is always changing and pricing strategies can vary greatly for front list/backlist product offerings, the data will be limited to newly published titles with publication dates limited to 2022 and eliminate any titles that did not have >= 3 sales in the market, YTD.
+  Because the market is always changing and pricing strategies can vary greatly for front list/backlist product offerings, the data will be limited to newly published titles with publication dates limited to 2022 and the data is limited to titles with  >= 3 sales in the market in 2022.